 General copies of the PADA Performing Team Agreement are also provided there.

 It is essential that all individuals are familiar with the ‘Parents & Carers Code of Conduct’ and the ‘Students Code of Conduct’ policies.
 These guidelines are designed to support parents, students and staff, ensuring that any issues which may arise are managed constructively and resolved in a peaceful manner.
-PADA staff are entitled to carry out their duties without fear of abuse or threats from any individual.
+PADA staff are entitled to carry out their duties without fear of abuse, intimidation, or threats from any individual.

 Please feel free to read, download & print any of the policies.